 – Who participated.
 A quote /two from participants.

 – How was the objective achieved/what was the result.

 – Next steps/follow-up.
 Make sure you’ll actually do what you write about.

-And a nice catchy title, as a ribbon on a packaged gift.
+And a nice catchy title, as a ribbon on a gift.

 Make it a PR – expert team work to make sure the right messages are conveyed in the right way.
-Follow visibility requirements your project is to confirm to.
+Follow visibility requirements your project has to conform to.

 Keep your audience informed at regular intervals.
 Only Santa has the privilege to ‘go public’ once a year.

 Last but not least: write it for the reader.
 Keep it short, make it engaging, easy to digest.

 More on communication https://myprojectdelight.com/2016/07/20/communication-my-lessons-learned/